 In a separate large bowl, whisk the eggs vigorously by hand for one minute.
 Stir in the melted butter, graham cracker crumbs, and lemon peel.
 Once combined, stir in the warm fig and milk mixture.
 Then, add the flour mixture.
 Stir only until completely combined.
 This will be a thick batter.

 Gently spoon the batter into the greased pan.
 Place a sheet of aluminum foil on top.
 Bake for 90 minutes, and then remove the foil.
 If the pudding has become firm to touch and begins to pull away from the sides of the pan, you're done.
 If not, continue baking until it has reached that point.

 Run a sharp knife around the edges of the pan to help loosen the pudding.
 Let cool for 10 minutes before inverting onto a serving plate.
 It should come out rather easily.

 If desired, garnish with a confectioners' sugar glaze made by whisking together confectioners' sugar and only as much cream or eggnog as desired to give it a thick but pourable consistency.
 Top with sprinkles, berries, or follow my example and use crystallized mint.

-Serve by cutting into wedges.
-Keep in an airtight container at room temperature for up to three days.
+The pudding can be kept in an airtight container at room temperature for up to three days.